AOO 3.4 Release Notes

 Support for Scalable Vector Graphics (SVG) (Blog entry)

 SVG is now supported as content for GraphicObjects in all applications.
 The new implemented generic SVG interpreter supports SVG format 1.1.
 The geometric content is internally processed as vector data in all usages, e.g. PDF export and printing, which guarantees good visualization quality.
 SVG graphics can be broken to draw objects and be processed further.
-A blog entry can be found here.

 For SVG support it was necessary to allow multiple image representations for one GraphicObject to be present in the ODF file format, e.g. a pixel graphic and the original SVG is written in case of a GraphicObject with SVG content.
 This allows it to stay compatible with other and older ODF supporting applications.
 The number of images for one GraphicObject is not limited: applications using this may choose the image with the format which supports its purpose best, e.g, prefer to use a pixel graphic for ODF viewers.
 OpenOffice 3.4 uses a weighting function which prefers pixel images with transparency over such without and vector formats over pixel formats.